 But even before this, Edward had met a woman who would set off a chain of events that would change the British monarchy forever.

 In 1930, then-prince Edward met an American divorcee named Wallis Simpson.
-They were members of the same social circles and friend groups and by 1934, the prince had fallen head over heels in love.
+They were members of the same social circles and by 1934, the prince had fallen head over heels in love.

-Unable to rule without the woman he loved by his side, King Edward VIII made history on December 10, 1936, when he abdicated the throne in order to be able to marry Simpson.
+Unable to rule without the woman he loved by his side, King Edward VIII made history on December 10, 1936, when he abdicated the throne in order to marry Wallis Simpson.

 “I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as King as I would wish to do without the help and support of the woman I love,” Edward said in a public address whereupon he announced he would not continue as King.